What is a Personal Pension?

 You then have two main options:

-- Take an income (taxed at your normal Income Tax rate) from the remainder of your fund while it remains invested.
+- Take a regular or ad hoc income (taxed at your normal Income Tax rate) from the remainder of your fund while it remains invested (known as flexi-access drawdown).

 The value of units can fall as well as rise, and you may not get back all of your original investment.